Dental Guide Australia may collect a share of sales or other compensation from the links on this page.

 Subperiosteal implants are placed on top of the bone but underneath the gum line.
 They consist of a metal frame and are a great alternative if the patient does not have deep enough bone.

 Consisting of a metal pin or a U-shaped frame, this implant passes through the jawbone and the gum tissue, into the mouth.

 Mini Dental Implants

-Most commonly they are used for small teeth, front teeth, pre-molars, teeth in narrow areas or for patients where bone tissue density is low
+Most commonly they are used for small teeth, front teeth, pre-molars, teeth in narrow areas or for patients where bone tissue density is low.

-Differences between mini dental implants and dental implants:
+Differences between mini and regular implants:

-- Insertion process – the process for embedding a mini dental implant is faster than that of a traditional implant.
-This also goes for healing time – normal dental implants take longer to heal due to the size
+Insertion process – the process for embedding a mini dental implant is faster than that of a traditional implant.
+This also goes for healing time – normal implants take longer to heal due to the size

-- Price – the smaller implants are approximately half the price of a standard dental implant.
+Price – the smaller implants are approximately half the price of a standard dental implant.
 This presents a more affordable option.

-The Dental Implants Procedure
+The Tooth Implant Procedure

 The procedure for a dental implant will be determined by the type of dental implant you are receiving, and the number of replacement teeth required.